YZXBiz/ai-streamlit/tests/README.md

 When writing new tests:

-1. Place unit tests in the appropriate file under `tests/unit/`
+1. Place tests in the appropriate directory based on component type
-2. Place integration tests in the appropriate file under `tests/integration/`
-3. Use fixtures from `conftest.py` when possible
+2. Use fixtures from `conftest.py` when possible
-4. Follow the existing naming conventions
+3. Follow existing naming conventions

 ## Test Data